Azure-Samples/ms-identity-blazor-server/WebApp-your-API/B2C/README.md

 ## Scenario

-1. Secure an ASP.NET Core web API with the Microsoft identity platform.
 1. The client ASP.NET Core Blazor Server application uses the Microsoft Authentication Library [MSAL.Net](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) libraries to sign-in and obtain a JWT [Access Token](https://aka.ms/access-tokens) from **Azure AD B2C**.
-1. The **Access Token** is used as a *bearer* token to authorize the user to call the web API.
+1. The **Access Token** is used as a *bearer* token to authorize the user to call secure ASP.NET Core web API.

 ![Overview](./ReadmeFiles/topology.png)